neel04/my-website/content/projects/ASURA/index.md

 - The holy grail, however, is the ability to convert any UT to perform arbitrary, unbounded **inference-time compute** natively in the latent space.

+- UTs are a good tradeoff between serial and parallel computation, in line with the current paradigm and thus is the most cost-effective approach if we wish to reuse existing infrastructure.

 Conventional UTs (Universal Transformers) can be unstable, can diverge at scale and often don't utilize each recursive iteration to their full potential.
 In this work, we develop techniques to alleviate such problems and scale a real LLM to a substantial degree within the constraints of our academic budget.
 We empirically demonstrate improvements w.r.t. strong baselines.

 ## Related Work